Flood (Baxter novel): Synopsis

 By 2048, the Andes, Rocky Mountains, and elsewhere have been submerged.
 Tibet's regime is no more, and Australia, North America, South America, Africa, and most of Asia except for the highest mountains in the Himalayas have been flooded.
 As Lily, Gary, and Thandie settle into life as sea-dwelling survivors, Piers, Nathan, and Kirstie die in staggered succession since the sinking of Ark Three.
-The novel ends in 2052, as a group of survivors watch the submergence of the peak of Mount Everest.
+The novel ends in 2052, as a group of survivors watches the submergence of the peak of Mount Everest.
 Lily has survived and wonders what the grandchildren of her late sister's family and her old hostage comrades from 30 years ago will make of post-deluge Earth, now at a new environmental equilibrium, with a vast global storm system that is reminiscent of those on Jupiter and Neptune.

 Civilization is virtually dead at the novel's end.
 Survivors exist only on the rafts and some decrepit surviving former navy vessels.
-The children of the rafts, raised on the water, start building their own aquatic culture.
+The children of the rafts, raised on the water, begin to build their own aquatic culture.
 By the novel's end, extinction seems inevitable for humanity on Earth.
 However, we learn later in the book that Ark Three (the aforementioned ocean liner) was one of many projects created by AxysCorp and a few other groups.
-One of these (Ark One) was a starship project, which was taken over by the remnant government of the United States and launched as Denver flooded in 2041; at that time, earlier in the novel, Lily had managed to get Grace aboard it just before it launched, and at the time she was unwillingly pregnant with the child of Nathan's snobbish and estranged son, Hammond.
+One of these (Ark One) was a starship project, which was taken over by the remnant government of the USA and launched as Denver flooded in 2041; at that time, earlier in the novel, Lily had managed to get Grace aboard it just before it launched, and at the time she was unwillingly pregnant with the child of Nathan's snobbish and estranged son, Hammond.
 In 2044, a lunar eclipse occurs, just as a massive burst of light is sighted near Jupiter, and the survivors realise it must be Ark One, and Grace's survival is thus ensured.

 As they prepare to leave the former site of Mount Everest, Lily realizes something.
 She sailed on Ark Three, and Ark One is a starship.
 In closing, she asks, "What is Ark Two?"
 This question ends the novel and sets the scene for Baxter's sequel, Ark, in which it is resolved.